openmsi/EZOpenMSIStream/README.md

 # EZ_openMSIStream

-Welcome to EZ_openMSIStream, an easy way to deploy ANY OpenMSIStream module (i.e., DataFileUploadDirectory) in a Docker image, built on the official OpenMSIStream image <br>
+Welcome to EZ_openMSIStream, an easy way to deploy ANY OpenMSIStream module (i.e., DataFileUploadDirectory) in a Docker image, built on the official OpenMSIStream image. <br>

 ### 1) Universal Steps